Learn more about SVG animations

-These instructions may describe shapes, like squares and circles, but they are usually compressed into“paths” or curved lines that describe an arbitrary shape.
+These instructions may describe shapes like squares and circles, but they are usually compressed into“paths” or curved lines that describe arbitrary forms.

 To bring SVG images into Framer and use them with the Animator component, drag an SVG image onto the canvas, then double click on the icon to convert the icon into a Custom Icon.

-While there isn’t an option to Loop the animation, you can always set the Count property to a very high number and hope that it’s enough!
+While there isn’t an option to loop the animation, you can always set the Count property to a very high number and hope that it’s enough!

 SVG animation is a great way of adding dynamic, responsive elements to any design project.
 Framer’s Animator component helps to bring your ideas to life.